 Closely following a war held in another part of the world can make us all feel quite powerless.
 It forces us to face the fact that, even if we have great intentions, we have very limited ability to prevent the kind of misery we see on our screens and read about every day.

-Just to be clear, there are obviously important and valuable ways in which we can support victims and people affected, show solidarity, and make our voices and beliefs heard; but the actual loss of life and intense suffering are incredibly difficult to prevent, unless we happen to be in positions of power.
+Just to be clear, there are obviously important and valuable ways in which we can support victims and people affected, show solidarity and make our voices and beliefs heard; but the actual loss of life and intense suffering are incredibly difficult to prevent, unless we happen to be in positions of power.

 An important message that our initiative tries to convey is that there are places in the world in which the average Jewish person can very directly prevent a great deal of death, tragedy, fear, and suffering.
 Knowing that we’ve done so can, alongside other forms of taking action, help us cope with our feeling of powerlessness and reclaim our sense of agency.